graft-community/docs/Graft Network Windows Compile.md

 pacman -Syuu
 ```

 This will update your terminal.
-The terminal will freeze.
+The terminal will appear to freeze.
 This is normal.
 You have
-just updated the update code and now requires a restart.
+just updated pacman.
+The Terminal needs to restart in order to continue updating.
+It has
+come to a halt as the old pacman was used to essentially replace itself.

 Proceed with installation (Y) for yes when prompted with this next screen just exit